Dental Services Nederland, TX

 How can I cover my missing teeth while waiting for a tooth implant?

-You can cover your missing teeth while waiting for an implant with temporary options.
+With temporary options, you can cover your missing teeth while waiting for an implant.
 We often recommend options like a temporary partial denture (flipper), a temporary bridge, or a removable retainer with a tooth placeholder.
 These solutions help maintain your appearance and function until your implant is ready.
 We will discuss the best option based on the location of the missing tooth.

-How often do fillings need to be redone?
+How often do I need to redo fillings?

-Fillings typically need to be redone every 10 to 15 years.
+You typically need to redo fillings every 10 to 15 years.
 It usually depends on the material the dentist uses and how well you care for your teeth.
 Composite (tooth-colored) fillings may need replacement sooner, around 5 to 10 years.
 On the other hand, Amalgam (silver) fillings can last longer.
 Factors like oral hygiene, diet, and habits like teeth grinding can affect the lifespan of a filling.
-Regular dental exams help monitor your fillings’ condition and ensure they protect your teeth.
+Regular dental exams help monitor the condition of your fillings and ensure they protect your teeth.

 How often should seniors have their teeth cleaned?